Pranchal01/News-Application/README.md

 # News-Application

 This app uses [NewsAPI](https://newsapi.org/) to get top news headlines.
-It uses Retrofit 2 to fetch news sources and news headlines from the API and displays in a RecyclerView  and uses Room Persistence Library for saving news.
+It uses Retrofit 2 to fetch news sources and news headlines from the API, displays in a RecyclerView  and uses Room Persistence Library for saving news.

 ## Components Used